UnityRPG/3-Modifiers-And-Abilities/README.md

 2. Use an abstract class to create `SpecialAbilityConfig`
 3. Inherit 'PowerAttackConfig' from this new abstract class
 4. Provide right-click asset menu to create new special ability.

+### 27 Making A Class Single Purpose
+1. Remove `pointsPerHit` from our `Energy` component
+2. Move right-click handling to the `Player`
+3. Prepare to read energy cost from special ability.